Aging In Place: Three Stories and Three Issues

 For over a decade now, “aging in place” has become a long-running trend of home remodeling projects and even part of pre-retirement planning.
 According to an AARP survey, 90% of adults surveyed in the United States stated they want to remain independent and in their homes for as long as is reasonably possible.

-When our designers work with individuals and couples, we focus on three primary areas for the aging in place remodel: Safety, Mobility and Accessibility.
 Here’s a quick overview of some of the projects we regularly are trusted to complete to install senior-friendly features and functionality in bathrooms and kitchens – where the most risk is present and, unfortunately, the most incidents happen.

 Safety